uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 * The VPC and subnets
 * The ECS cluster
 * The ECS service
-* The ECS task definition
 * The security group
 * The AWS SSM parameters

 #### Terraform modules

-Some terraform modules are in the shared tdr-terraform-modules repository.
+All terraform modules are in the shared tdr-terraform-modules repository.
 See the deployment section below.

 #### Terraform task modules
 Some builds need a task definition with more than one container.
 These are defined here and then used within the Jenkins pipeline file.